ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 Make sure your license includes at least one site — the AI Server site uses the standard site licensing.

-#### 2.1.2 Trusted Application (only if needed)

-In most installations, no additional configuration is required.

-If you encounter authentication issues, you can create a **Trusted Application** for the AI Server site:

-1. Open the AI Server Site record.
-2. Click **Create Trusted Application**.
-3. Save.

-ERP.net will generate the necessary credentials automatically.
-Again, this is a **technical safety net** and not something normal users will ever work with.

----

 ### 2.2 AI Providers

 After the AI Server site is configured, the next step is to define at least one **AI Provider**.
 A provider represents an external AI service – currently, **OpenAI**.

-Each company typically defines **a single provider** pointing to its OpenAI account.
+Each company typically defines **a single provider** pointing to its OpenAI account, but may have multiple if for example wants to use different OpenAI Base Models for different needs.

-#### 2.2.1 Required fields
+#### 2.2.1 Creating the Provider

-In **Projects.AI.Providers**:
+1. Open **the Providers navigator**.
+2. Click **New** to create a new provider record.
+3. Fill in the following required fields:
 - **Name** – a descriptive name (e.g. “OpenAI – Production”).
 - **Provider** – `OpenAI` (currently the only supported option).
 - **Base model name** – the default model to use, e.g. `gpt-4o-mini`, `gpt-4o`, etc.
 - **Provider API key** – the secret API key from the company’s OpenAI account.

-> 💡 The API key is created in the **OpenAI dashboard → API keys**.
+> 💡 The API key is created in the **OpenAI platform → API keys**.
 > Copy the value once and paste it into the Provider record in ERP.net.

 Billing for AI usage is handled **directly by OpenAI** according to the company’s usage and pricing plan.